anthowen/gif-store/README.md

 This [website](https://gif-store.netlify.app) has the collection of telegram sticker gifs which are stored in the Google drive, and make you able to copy the links, and spend!

 Hope you find this useful and intersting, and feel free to add your own gifs by submitting PR!

+## About the code

+This is run by a single HTML file with React code embedded in.
+The base code is from @kentcdodds, you can read more about [here](https://github.com/kentcdodds/kifs/issues/3)